Current and Upcoming Exhibitions

 Getty Center

 Creation stories imagine the world’s origins, often leading to a shared cultural vision of identity and values.
 For medieval Christians, the Biblical story of the seven days of Creation was essential to understanding the natural and spiritual realms, as well as humanity’s role in bridging the two.
-This exhibition features objects from Getty’s manuscripts collection alongside contemporary artworks to explore how the Biblical Creation was visualized, represented, and interpreted both in the Middle Ages and today.
+This exhibition features manuscripts from Getty’s collection alongside select contemporary paintings by LA-based artist Harmonia Rosales to explore how the Creation was visualized, represented, and interpreted both in the Middle Ages and today.

 Media Contacts